6. If I receive a parking citation and have a valid parking permit, do I have to pay the fine?

 2. Where can I find a bus schedule?

-On and off campus shuttle bus schedules are posted at each bus stop shelter, on the Web and are available at the Parking and Transportation Department.
-Click here for to view the schedules.
+On and off-campus shuttle bus schedules are posted at each bus stop shelter and on the website, and they are available at the Parking and Transportation Department located in the Union garage on the ground level across from the University Union.
+Click here to view the schedules.

-3. Why doesn’t off campus shuttle service operate on weekends?
+3. Why does only one off-campus shuttle service operate on weekends?

 Parking and Transportation Services